vk-cs/docs-public/docs/en/main/additionals/start/legal/legal-terms/legal-terms.md

 - periodically review the content and monitor changes to the Rules for end users.
 - comply with other requirements and fulfill other obligations provided for by the Rules for End Users.

 ## 6\.
-LIMITS OF USE OF THE PLATFORM AND INDIVIDUAL SERVICES
+Limits of use of the Platform and individual Services

 6.1.
 When using the Platform and certain Services, the Customer and Users are prohibited from: